-Newark low income residents have a number of options and agencies available to them to call for advice and financial assistance.
-The programs range from cash assistance from local non-profits and charities, homeless prevention, up to federal government funded Section 8 housing vouchers and free legal aid to deal with a potential eviction.
-An extensive listing of the local Essex County NJ agencies, not-for profit organizations, and government rental assistance programs can be located below.
-Call or stop by to apply for services.
+Newark low income residents have a number of options available to them for rental or financial assistance as well as housing support.
+The programs include cash assistance from charities, homeless prevention or rehousing programs, up to federal government funded Section 8 HUD housing vouchers or free legal aid to deal with a potential eviction.
+There are also free motel vouchers as well as resources to help pay for utilities (to stop homelessness) or moving expenses.

-There are other resources that are focused on stopping evictions in Essex County.
-Whether it is money from an ESG grant for paying rent to free tenant/landlord mediation, funds from Social Service for the Homeless (SSH) or other assistance, locate eviction help in Essex County.
+Homeless Prevention and Rapid Re-Housing (HPRP) is offered across Essex County.
+There are other resources from charities, the government, and national resources that are focused on stopping evictions in Essex County.
+Whether it is money from an ESG grant for paying rent to free tenant/landlord mediation, funds from Social Service for the Homeless (SSH) or other assistance.
+They also provide free government grants for moving expenses or security deposits.
+Locate eviction help in Essex County.

-Community Agencies Corporation of New Jersey – Runs a number of services, including offering shelter, Social Services, Shelters and Housing Services, Rent Help, and much more.
-They try to focus as well on the underlying causes of poverty, so they provide job counseling, debt and credit repair, LIHEAP, and also housing/rental assistance.
+Community Agencies Corporation of New Jersey – Runs a number of services, including offering transitional housing, Social Services, Shelters and Permanent Housing Services, Rent Help, and much more.
+They try to focus as well on the underlying causes of poverty, so they provide job counseling, debt and credit repair, LIHEAP, along with any grants for housing/rental assistance.